Slavetomints/slavetomints.github.io/_posts/2024-12-23-bob-leponge.md

 ---
 title: Bob L'éponge
 date: 2024-12-23 19:47:00 +/-0600
-categories: [Capture The Flags, 1337Up Live 2024]
+categories: [Capture The Flags, 1337UP Live 2024]
 tags: [ctf, 1337up, osint, writeups]
+description: 1337UP Live 2024 Bob L'éponge Challenge
 ---

-Challenge description:
+> Challenge description:
+>
 > I'm an epic hacker and I'm trying to start a YouTube channel to show off my skills!
 I've been playing around with some of the video settings and stumbled upon a few cool features.
 Can you find the secret I've hidden?
 > https://youtu.be/DXZrAGYS6X8
+{: .prompt-info }

 Alright, so we're given a youtube video titled `test`.
 Now, this video is actually a red herring.
 I know, crazy right?
 A red herring in a CTF.
 If we go to the youtube channel we'll see that they have a YT Short named `test3`, so we can safely assume that there's a `test2` hidden somewhere, and upon further investigation it seems to be the case.
 They channel has a playlist with 1 unlisted video named `test2`